Payment Flow and Custom Development

 event is in handleSubscriptionUpdate

-, which is the same method as for first subscriptions and renewals, and will update subscription status.
-When canceling subscriptions, the status becomes canceled
+, which is the same method as initial subscription and renewal, and will update subscription status.
+When canceling subscription, the status becomes canceled

 , and canceled_at